Blood on the Dance Floor (band): History

-After a five-month break from making music, Vanity rebranded himself again as "The Most Vivid Nightmares" and released "Drowning in the Darkness" on November 13, 2020.
-He later released a second single: "Love Forever True".
 On January 1, 2021, Vanity released a new version of Blood on the Dance Floor's "Bewitched" as "Bewitched Reimagined" featuring singer Sammy Beare.
-As of 2016, Jayy Von Monroe has continued to work as a drag monster under the name "The Dahli" and Vanity has continued to release music and merchandise by himself under both "The Most Vivid Nightmares" and "Dark Arts Official".
+As of 2016, Jayy Von Monroe has continued to work as a drag queen under the name "The Dahli" and Vanity has continued to release music and merchandise by himself under both "The Most Vivid Nightmares" and "Dark Arts Official".

+Although the band had been inactive since the breakup with Fallon Vendetta in 2019, in Spring 2025 Vanity teased an upcoming final Blood on the Dance Floor record on his "Dark Arts Official" Instagram page, with two singles being released on June 13, 2025.
+The complete album (somewhat of a sequel to one of the band's most iconic albums Epic), titled Epidemic, was released on October 31, 2025.

 Musical style and influences

 The group's style has been described as having hypersexual lyrics combined with electronica or electronic music, but also heavily incorporates electropop, dance-pop, and crunkcore.

 Vanity stated in an interview that Jeffree Star is a huge influence on Blood on the Dance Floor.
 Vanity also stated that he was inspired by Marilyn Manson in the past.